 The Jeffersonian party, known as Anti-Federalists, Democratic Republicans or simply Republicans, favored active measures of retaliation.
 Though Ipswich was strongly Federalist, the Jeffersonian minority was active and vigorous.
 Federalists warned that Jefferson was a dangerous revolutionary, hostile to religion, and that Jefferson would drag us into war with Britain.

 On July 4, 1805, the Town celebrated the national anniversary with a procession to Swazey’s Tavern and the church at the South Green.
-The newly-arrived Baptist minister “Citizen Pottle,” by special request addressed the Supreme Being and then made a very ingenious, pertinent and solemn discourse from the words, followed by a toast:
+The newly-arrived Baptist minister “Citizen Pottle,” by special request addressed the Supreme Being and then made a very ingenious, pertinent and solemn discourse, followed by a toast:

 “The Venerable Town of Ipswich.
 May it be purged of all old Toryism and mock Federalism,”